wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 You want longevity and over-eat; you want friendship and exploit.
 See your net as made of such contradictions and remove them — your very seeïng them will make them go.

-**Q:**&ensp;Since my seeïng the contradiction makes it go, is there no causal link between my seeing and its goïng?
+**Q:**&ensp;Since my seeïng the contradiction makes it go, is there no causal link between my seeïng and its goïng?

 **M:**&ensp;Causality, even as a concept, does not apply to chäos.